 - Second, the SNT must be in compliance with certain provisions of federal law.

-- Next, according to the Department of Defense (DoD) guidance memorandum of 12/31/2015, such an election must be made by the member’s or retiree’s written statement which clearly says that future SBP annuity payments are to be made to the SNT instead of being made to the disabled dependent child directly.
+- Next, according to the Department of Defense (DoD) Instruction 1332.42 (December 30, 2020), such an election must be made by the member’s or retiree’s written statement which clearly says that future SBP annuity payments are to be made to the SNT instead of being made to the disabled dependent child directly.

 - A "dependent child" is defined in 10 U.S.C. § 1447(11).
 The dependent child must also be "disabled" (that is, unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than twelve months).
 Thus a "disabled dependent child" means a child is who is a dependent child pursuant to 10 U.S.C.
 1447(11) and "disabled” pursuant 42 U.S.C. § l382c(a)(3).

 - For the SNT to qualify as an SBP recipient, the DoD Instruction requires that the election statement include (i) the name of the trust, (ii) its Tax Identification Number and (iii) a licensed attorney’s statement that the trust satisfies the requirements of a self-settled special needs trust pursuant to federal and state law.
 As an alternative, there can be submitted a certification from the Social Security Administration that the trust qualifies as a Special Needs Trust pursuant to Title 42, U.S. Code.

 - This decision may be made ordinarily during the life of the servicemember or retiree through a written statement that designates future SBP payments to the SNT.
 The decision must be irrevocable, and this also applies to the trust.